Getting a Telephone Connection

 Thailand has a quickly developing IT industry.
 Fixed telephone lines, mobile telephones, dial-up Internet and ADSL broadband are all available with varying quality.
 Some remote rural areas will not have access to some, if not all, of these services.

 Telephone (Fixed Line)

-Two major companies handle most telephone connections in Thailand, TOT and TT&T. True also provides fixed-line services, predominantly in Bangkok.
+Two major companies handle most telephone connections in Thailand.
+True also provides fixed-line services, predominantly in Bangkok.